Embiid, Simmons extend dominance of Knicks as Sixers roll

 TIP-INS

-76ers: With Philadelphia completing its first back-to-back of the season Sunday at Cleveland, Rivers wouldn’t say if Embiid would be rested.
+76ers: With Philadelphia completing its first back-to-back of the season Sunday at Cleveland, Rivers wouldn’t say if Embiid would be rested. … Philadelphia’s last loss to New York was April 12, 2017, long after Embiid’s rookie season had ended early because of injury.

 Knicks: Toppin, the No. 8 pick and last season’s college player of the year, had an MRI on Saturday.
 The Knicks said he will be re-evaluated in a week to 10 days. … New York also remained without G Austin Rivers (groin), leaving him unable to play against his father’s team.